paulc4/mvc-exceptions/README.md

 Application Setup
 -----------------
+The Demo configuration profile is useful for this demo application, but not typical.
+So two other profiles are provided to configure a `SimpleMappingExceptionResolver` in a more typical way using either Java configuration or an XML bean file.

   * <code>src/main/java/demo/main/Main.java</code>
      * Main entry point for the application.
 Can run as a Java application (using an embedded Tomcat container) or as a WAR inside a container.
-Sets a few initialization properties and Spring Bean profile(s).
+Sets a few initialization properties and Spring Bean profile to use.
+       Available profiles are `demo-config` (default), `java-config`, `xml-config`.
   * <code>src/main/java/demo/main/Profiles.java</code>
     * The Spring Bean profiles used in the application.

   * <code>src/main/java/demo/config/ExceptionConfiguration.java</code>
      * Java configuration class to setup a `SimpleMappingExceptionResolver`.
 Only used if the `java-config` profile is active.